-- Food for families and individuals - Feeding Tampa Bay offers a number of different ways to bring food to your table every day, from Breakspot Meal Sites and Senior Groceries to Mobile Pantries and Trinity Café
+- Food for families and individuals - several organizations throughout Hillsborough County offer a number of different ways to bring food to your table

 - Food for pets - Pet Resource Center offers people who need help feeding pets with its Food Pantry.
 To receive assistance, call (813) 744-5660